Benardo07/ai-crm/README.md

 Browse to `http://localhost:5000/`.
 The app redirects to `/login`; sign in using the credentials from `.env` to reach the dashboard.

+### Deployment Login

+If you deploy with the default sample credentials, the live site uses:

+- Username: `admin`
+- Password: `admin123!`

+Override these values in your environment variables before going to production.

 ---

 ## Workflow & Features